FormidableLabs/victory-docs/src/pages/docs/victory-axis.md

 `type: boolean`

 The `crossAxis` boolean prop specifies whether a given axis is intended to cross another axis.
 When this prop is true, zeroes will be removed from the array of ticks so that they do not clutter the origin of the chart.

-When `VictoryAxis` is nested within `VictoryChart`, `VictoryChart` will determine a value for the `crossAxis` prop based on domain, but this prop may be overridden by supplying a `crossAxis` prop directly to the `VictoryAxis` child component.
+*Note:* When `VictoryAxis` is nested within `VictoryChart`, `VictoryChart` will determine a value for the `crossAxis` prop based on domain, but this prop may be overridden by supplying a `crossAxis` prop directly to the `VictoryAxis` child component.

-*default:* `crossAxis={false}`
+*default:* `crossAxis={false}` for standalone axes

 ### dependentAxis